unifyai/orchestra/docs/home/make_your_first_request.rst

 Open Interpreter
 ****************

-Likewise, you can easily leverage the OpenAI format with external tools, such as `Open Interpreter. <https://github.com/KillianLucas/open-interpreter>`_
+Likewise, you can easily use other tools such as
+`Open Interpreter. <https://github.com/KillianLucas/open-interpreter>`_

 Let's take a look at this code snippet: